kirbpowell/flask-contacts/README.md

 # Flask Contacts

-This is a pretty basic contacts web app I built using Flask.
+This is an unfinished contact management web app I built using Flask.
 I originally built it during an interview process that didn't end up panning out, but I thought it was a cool little project and I wanted to keep it in the cloud in case I ever have time to get it running a bit more self sufficiently.

 # Future Work